Cappadocia: Geography and climate

-Cappadocia lies in eastern Anatolia, in the heartland of what is now Turkey.
-The relief consists of a high plateau over 1000 m in altitude that is pierced by volcanic peaks, with Mount Erciyes (ancient Argaeus) near Kayseri (ancient Caesarea) being the tallest at 3,916 m.
+Cappadocia lies in central Anatolia, in the heartland of what is now Turkey.
+The relief consists of a high plateau over 1,000 m in altitude that is pierced by volcanic peaks, with Mount Erciyes (ancient Argaeus) near Kayseri (ancient Caesarea) being the tallest at 3,916 m.
 The boundaries of historical Cappadocia are vague, particularly towards the west.

 To the south, the Taurus Mountains form the boundary with Cilicia and separate Cappadocia from the Mediterranean Sea.
 To the west, Cappadocia is bounded by the historical regions of Lycaonia to the southwest, and Galatia to the northwest.
 Due to its inland location and high altitude, Cappadocia has a markedly continental climate, with hot dry summers and cold snowy winters.
 Rainfall is sparse and the region is largely semi-arid.

-Cappadocia contained the sources of the Sarus and Pyramus rivers with their higher affluents, and also the middle course of the Halys, and the whole course of the tributary of the Euphrates later called Tokhma Su.
-But as no one of these rivers was navigable or served to fertilize the lands along its course, none has much importance in the history of the province.
+Cappadocia contained the source of the Sarus and Pyramus rivers, and the middle course of the Halys river, and the tributary of the Euphrates, later called Tokhma Su.
+As no one of these rivers was navigable or served to fertilize the lands along its course, none has much importance in the history of the province.